-A Senior Partner at Victory Park Capital Advisors, LLC, an affiliate of Victory Park Management, LLC which is the provider of the Debt Facility, joined the board of directors of the Company upon closing of the Business Combination.
-For more information about the Debt Facility, refer to Note 10, Debt Facility.
+Brendan Carroll, a Senior Partner at Victory Park Capital Advisors, LLC ("VPC"), joined the board of directors of the Company upon closing of the Business Combination.
+Interest expense related to the Debt Facility totaled \$2.0 million for the three months ended March 31, 2024.
+For more information about the Debt Facility with VPC, refer to Note 10, Debt Facility.